 - Equipment availability – some gyms don’t have a squat rack (a smith machine doesn’t count).
 Some gyms don’t allow deadlifts (seems to be more of a problem in Asia).

-- Knowledge – Can be tough to find a trainer who can show you proper form. – Use the videos and books (see below) as your guide.
+- It can be tough to find a trainer who can show you proper form.
+Use the videos and books (see below) as your guide.
 Change gyms if possible.

 Big 3 Routine-Specific FAQ

-The abs are worked in the isometric contraction in every lift.
-Taking the squat as an example (as it’s the easiest to visualize) the abs, combined with the obliques and lower back, perform the function of keeping your torso upright and rigid so that your spine does not bear the load and/or tilt forward and snap you in half.
-The barbell lifts are not the most effective abdominal exercises, you can add in some abdominal work if you would like, but it’s not really necessary at this stage.
+In the squat, for example, the abs, combined with the obliques and lower back, perform the function of keeping your torso upright and rigid so that your spine does not bear the entirety of the load and/or tilt forward and snap you in half.

 You’ll want to do the minimum that you can to get warm and ready for the top set, without tiring yourself for your main work sets.
-I’ve covered this in detail in the FAQ, WARM-UP: What should I do?
+My quick guide to warming up is here.

-This is intentionally left out so as not to give you too much to practice initially.
+Chin-ups are intentionally left out so as not to give you too much to practice initially.
 Also, all four exercises on a single day could be too much for you to recover from, which could hamper progress.
-Your biceps are worked with through the isometric contraction when holding the bar with the deadlift.
+If you’re worried about not training your biceps, they will be worked with through the isometric contraction when holding the bar with the deadlift.

 - Work yourself gradually into it.
 Think of training like a suntan, you don’t take all the sun at once, and you must not try to grind yourself into the ground on your first session either.